MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 You can use the Business Continuity Dashboard in Power BI to visually analyze Workplace Analytics data to answer questions about how your organization is adapting to suddenly having all or a significant number of your employees working remotely.

-Workplace Analytics uses Office 365 data activity to provide real-time, behavioral data about how your company is adapting and evolving to meet challenges associated with a move to remote work.  disruption, such as: 100 percent remote work (maybe for the first time ever), work-from-home requirements, social isolation, and school closures.
+Workplace Analytics uses Office 365 data activity to provide near real-time, behavioral data about how your company is adapting and evolving to meet challenges associated with a move to remote work during a disruption, such as: 100 percent remote work (maybe for the first time ever), work-from-home requirements, social isolation, and school closures.

-You can evaluate behavioral workplace data in near real time to understand how your organization is adapting and evolving to meet new challenges associated with a move to remote work.

 The following are a few of the top-level business questions asked by leaders and analysts about continuing business during a disruption.